Ohio State vs. West Virginia: Sportsbook promo codes, odds, spread, over/under - December 30

 - Odds to win the national championship: +6500

-- In terms of its odds to win the national championship (+6500), Ohio State is 31st in the country.
-It is far higher than that, 19th-best, according to computer rankings.
+- Ohio State is 31st in college basketball in terms of its odds to win the national championship (+6500), much lower than according to the computer rankings (21st-best).

-- The Buckeyes were +7000 to win the national championship at the start of the season, and have now improved to +6500, which is the 43rd-biggest change in the country.
+- The Buckeyes were +7000 to win the national championship at the beginning of the season, and have now improved to +6500, which is the 43rd-biggest change in the country.

 - Ohio State has a 1.5% chance of winning the national championship, based on its moneyline odds.